The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Introduction

 \section{Introduction}

 Parenting, often hailed as the most important job in our world, exacts a significant toll on both mind and body.
 The perinatal period represents a critical developmental stage for the child, the parent(s), and the formation of attachment relationships \cite{li2017social, allan2013perinatal}.
 This period, spanning from the onset of pregnancy to the first year postpartum, is marked by profound physical, emotional, and psychological changes, which significantly impact parental wellbeing.
 In particular, many expectant and new mothers encounter substantial challenges, in mental health, emotional adjustment, and caregiving \cite{widarsson2012support}, in addition to the transformation their body goes through.
-During this period, parents experience heightened stress, anxiety, and feelings of isolation, increasing the need for support in these areas.
-Yet, we know that one in three parents do not seek help \cite{unicef2022}.
-The literature on perinatal care identifies several key issues, including inadequate access to mental health resources, availability of healthcare professionals, cost to the government, stigma surrounding parental mental health, and challenges in identifying and supporting at-risk mothers \cite{rallis2014transition, davis2022understanding, wieck2017risks}.
+During this period, parents experience heightened stress, anxiety, and feelings of isolation, but only one in three parents seek help \cite{unicef2022}.
+Perinatal care literature identifies several key issues, including inadequate access to mental health resources, availability of healthcare professionals, cost, stigma surrounding parental mental health, and challenges in identifying and supporting at-risk mothers \cite{rallis2014transition, davis2022understanding, wieck2017risks}.
 These challenges have been further aggravated by the COVID-19 pandemic \cite{bridle2022supporting, kinser2022s}.
-As a result, we see a growing body of research exploring how digital technologies can enhance perinatal care and provide support during this critical period \cite{van2018ehealth,ginja2018associations}.
+As a result, we see a growing body of research exploring how digital technologies can enhance perinatal care \cite{van2018ehealth,ginja2018associations}.